olivergg/betterpulse/README.md

 ## 📜 License

-This project is under MIT License.
+This project is under GPLv3 License.
 See the `LICENSE` file for more details.